josuah/pico-ice-new-projects/0001-pico-ice-usb-fpga-protocol.md

 the FPGA communication over USB on one side (`f = open('/dev/ttyACM0')`) and the ROS2 communication on the other side ([`rclpy`](https://github.com/ros2/rclpy)).

+On the left, FPGA bus addresses.
+On the right, ROS2 topic strings.

 ```python
 import pico_ice_ros2 as ice